Online BHA Degrees in California: Comparing Top CA Programs

 Curriculum: The 51-credit program builds on social principles of business through courses in organizational leadership, marketing, healthcare quality management, information technology in healthcare, and more through an ethical, Christian perspective.

-California State University’s Long Beach campus hosts one of the most attractive healthcare administration bachelor’s degrees in California.
-The four-year, 120-credit curriculum consists of major core courses, such as medical billing and healthcare financial management, and the opportunity to take electives in years three and four.
-Students can select six electives in any area they are interested in, such as gerontology or the economics of health.
-By the end of the program, students are ready to become industry leaders and are prepared to enter a variety of entry- and mid-level management positions across healthcare settings.
-Another unique benefit of the Long Beach campus is that it offers a reduced tuition rate and various scholarship opportunities for California residents.
+By the end of the program, students are ready to become industry leaders and enter a variety of entry- and mid-level management positions across healthcare.
+CSU – Long Beach offers reduced tuition and various scholarship opportunities for California residents.
 With full-time tuition estimated at just $7,378 per year for residents, it’s one of the most affordable healthcare administration degrees in California.

 Duration: Four years